redis-developer/acre-terraform-simple/README.md

     - _Service Principal_
     - **Resource Group**
       - **Redis Enterprise Cluster**
+      - **KeyVault**

-There are zero modules configured, and the endpoint is publicly accessible.
+There are zero Redis Modules configured, and the endpoint is publicly accessible.

 ## Prerequisites